Parenting

 Meeting the Teacher Before Day One

-Understanding the fundamentals of school preparation can transform how you support your child's learning.
+Understanding the fundamentals of school preparation makes your support more intentional and more effective.

 The trick is to find the sweet spot between challenging enough to promote growth and easy enough to maintain confidence.